17 Ways to Break Phone Addiction

 Don’t just pick up your phone because you are bored.
 Pick it up only when it is needed.
 Intention should be the reason for your use of phone.
 Have a reason before you pick up that phone.

-Know that there is a life outside your phone:
+Remember that there is life outside your phone

 It is obvious the world is considered and seen as a single community linked by telecommunications.
 Most people think life only resides on social media.
 Well, this is not entirely true.
 Life is more than social media, social networks and your phone.
 Do not substitute the physical interaction you are to have with friends and family with your phone.
 Dedicate time to your family and friends.
 Online relationships are not a healthy substitute for real life interactions.